apache/pulsar/site2/docs/client-libraries-java.md

         .create();
   ```

-* JSON schemas can be created for POJOs using `Schema.JSON`.
-Here's an example:
+* Create JSON schemas for POJOs using `Schema.JSON`.
+An example is as follows:

   ```java
   Producer<MyPojo> pojoProducer = client.newProducer(Schema.JSON(MyPojo.class))